Liberal Arts

 Curriculum Framework

-Liberal Arts adopt the enquiry-based learning approach and diversified teaching strategies like role-playing, project-based learning, etc. Students will be interested in some social and world phenomena.
+Liberal Arts adopts the enquiry-based learning approach and diversified teaching strategies like role-playing, project-based learning etc. Students will be interested in some social and world phenomenon.
 They can apply their knowledge of different disciplines by using different analysis frameworks taught in this subject to analyse different controversial issues so as to construct concrete arguments and cultivate their critical thinking.

 Medium of Instruction